wh-alice/mig_visualstudio/vs/extensibility-internals/what-s-new-in-source-control.md

 ---
-title: "What&#39;s New in Source Control" ms.custom: ""
+title: "What&#39;s New in Source Control | testtitle" ms.custom: ""
 ms.date: "10/20/2016"
 ms.prod: "visual-studio-dev14"